-Short-term investments are those that were placed for three months or less.
-Long-term investments mature after three months.
+Short-term investments are those that were placed for up to one year.
+Long-term investments were placed for over one year.

 Fair value of assets carried at amortised cost

 Financial assets represented by loans and receivables are carried in the Balance Sheet at amortised cost.
 The fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments, using the following assumptions: